kafuji/Sakura_Poselib/README.md

 - [English](https://kafuji.github.io/Sakura-Creative-Suite/en/addons/Sakura_PoseLib/)
 - [日本語](https://kafuji.github.io/Sakura-Creative-Suite/ja/addons/Sakura_PoseLib/)

+## Change Log

+- 2024/04/08 v.1.0.1
+  - Fixed an issue that caused error on the add-on load in MacOS/Linux.
+(Fixed how to handle file path)

 ## Disclaimer

 The author is not responsible for any results from using this add-on.
 Please use it at your own risk.